Justin Hammer: Fictional character biography

 Justin Hammer was born in Surrey, England and later became a citizen of Monaco.
-A rival of industrialist Tony Stark (Iron Man), multi-billionaire businessman Hammer later became a criminal financier through unethical methods whilst using his company Hammer Industries as a front.
-In exchange for fifty percent of the crime profits, he would pay bail for costumed criminals and finance the development and replacement of both their weaponry and equipment.
-In the event that a mercenary under his employ violated his contract, Hammer would send an enforcement unit, usually led by his most reliable supervillain employee Blacklash, to attack the rogue and confiscate his assigned equipment.
+A multi-billionaire businessman and rival of industrialist Tony Stark (Iron Man), Hammer later becomes a criminal financier through unethical methods while using his company Hammer Industries as a front.
+In exchange for fifty percent of the crime profits, he pays bail for costumed criminals and finances the development and replacement of their weaponry and equipment.
+If a mercenary under his employ violates their contract, Hammer sends an enforcement unit, usually led by Blacklash, to attack the rogue and confiscate their equipment.

-At the start of the Demon in a Bottle storyline, Hammer invented a device called the Hypersonic Scan Transmitter which allowed him to take control of Iron Man's armor.
-He tested this remote control affecting Iron Man's unibeam, sealing plates, and boot jets.
-Angered that he had lost a lucrative bid to Stark International, he took control of Iron Man's armor and forced him to kill the Carnelian ambassador, and set an army of superhuman criminals consisting of the Beetle, Constrictor, Discus, Leap-Frog, Man-Killer, Porcupine, Stiletto, and Water Wizard against Iron Man.
-Ultimately, Stark not only cleared his name and destroyed the control device, but finally learned that a major enemy was behind multiple attacks on his interests for years.
+At the start of the Demon in a Bottle storyline, Hammer invents the Hypersonic Scan Transmitter, which enables him to take control of Iron Man's armor.
+Angered that he had lost a lucrative bid to Stark International, Hammer forces Iron Man to kill an ambassador and set an army of superhuman criminals against him.
+Ultimately, Stark not only clears his name and destroys the control device, but finally learns that Hammer had been behind multiple attacks against him for years.

-With help from the supervillain Force, Hammer next hijacked yachts to smuggle opium into the United States.
-They battled Iron Man and were defeated.
-When Stark lost his company to Obadiah Stane, Hammer left the destitute Stark to his own devices while continuing with his own enterprises.
-Stark later recovered and re-entered the business world with Stark Enterprises so Hammer sent the Adap-Tor (a robotic attack drone disguised as a helicopter) to attack the company as a way of "welcoming" Stark back.
-Hammer also utilized Mandroids.

-For a time, Hammer frequently hired the villain group, the Death Squad, in an attempt to kill both Stark and Iron Man, but fired the group after constant failures.

-When Force later attempted to go straight, Hammer sent the Beetle, Blacklash, and Blizzard II to retrieve Force, but they were defeated by Force with help from Iron Man and Jim Rhodes.